Guide to French Inheritance Laws and Taxes

 There is a strong historical tradition to this approach, based on a desire to protect the interests of the family.

 Accordingly, if you own French property you are not, per se, completely free to dispose of your property in the way that you might wish, say, through a will.

-Hitherto, one of the biggest problems has been the limited recognition of the place of the surviving spouse in French inheritance law, and this has caused a great deal of anxiety to many buying from abroad.
+Hitherto, one of the biggest problems has been the limited recognition of the surviving spouse in French inheritance law, and this has caused a great deal of anxiety to many international buyers.

-In recent years there have been significant improvements in the law, to the extent that the average married couple from abroad should have few concerns about the inheritance rights of their spouse.
+In recent years there have been significant changes to the law, to the extent that the average married couple from abroad should have few concerns.

-Moreover, in 2015, new European regulations came into effect under which the law that applies to an international successions is the habitual residence of the deceased, but which also grants individuals the right to elect by Will to adopt the succession laws of their nationality.
+Moreover, in 2015 new European regulations came into effect which grants individuals the right to elect by Will the succession laws of their nationality.